An inspiring memoir by England netball star and Commonwealth Games gold medallist Geva Mentor.

 Geva Mentor is the best netballer in the world.
-In her honest, open and inspiring autobiography, Leap, she sheds light on her journey to becoming the best.
+In her honest, open and inspiring autobiography, Leap, she sheds light on her journey to the top.

 From here, Geva’s rise amongst the ranks of British netball was stratospheric, she was playing for the England senior team when she was just fifteen years old.

-Taking risks and forging the way for other athletes Geva moved to Australia to develop her game by playing in the best league in the world.
+Taking risks and forging the way for other athletes Geva moved to Australia to develop her game by playing in the best league in the world and eventually winning Commonwealth gold with the England Roses.

 However, it’s not all been easy, both on and off the court, and Geva talks honestly about her personal life, and how the difficulties and failures of her teams, both international and domestic, have driven her on to achieve the highest possible success in the sport.